 Our group at Idaho State University focuses on hydrology in mountain and polar regions.
 We're interested in how climate and land use changes may affect water resources in these areas.

 We're also currently working on a collaborative project to understand coupled hydrology and biogeochemistry of water tracks in Arctic Alaska with a great team from the University of Alaska Fairbanks.
-We've also got research on stream networks and plant water use going in the local Gibson Jack watershed and in the Frank Church River of No Return Wilderness.
+We are also studying stream networks, plant water use, snow and water quality in mountainous watersheds throughout Idaho.

 Please explore the links to the left to learn more about my research and teaching interests.

-Here's a time-lapse movie that I made at a thermokarst feature in northern Alaska:
+Below is a time-lapse movie that I created at a thermokarst feature in northern Alaska: